Debris Insurance

 IMPORTANT UPDATE: Debris Insurance Collection Process

-The County of Sonoma has received Cost Reports from the Federal Emergency Management Agency (FEMA) and the California Governor’s Office of Emergency Services (CalOES) for each property that participated in the Government-Sponsored Debris Removal Program after the October 2017 wildfires that destroyed 5,300 homes in the County.
+The County of Sonoma last year received Cost Reports from the Federal Emergency Management Agency (FEMA) and the California Governor’s Office of Emergency Services (CalOES) for each property that participated in the Government-Sponsored Debris Removal Program after the October 2017 wildfires that destroyed 5,300 homes in the County.

 The County is required by CalOES/FEMA to handle the collection of any available private property insurance proceeds identified as coverage for debris removal.
 By participating in the Program, property owners assigned their debris removal insurance proceeds to the County.
 The County will collect and turn over debris removal coverage proceeds to CalOES/FEMA.
 Property owners may reduce the amount owed by submitting documentation for a range of additional debris related expenses and other circumstances related to rebuilding or buying a replacement home.